-Within the setup there are several critical steps that can affect the calibration and/or legal for trade performance of the instrument.
+Within the setup there are a number of critical steps that can affect the calibration and/or legal for trade performance of the instrument.
 If any of these steps are altered, the trade certification of the scale could be voided.